Factorio-Access/Factorio-Access-Launcher/README.md

 Open player inventory: E

+Collect nearby items, from the ground or from belts: Hold F

+Read other entities on the same tile, if any: SHIFT + F

 Rotate: R.

 Rotation Note 1: If you have something in your hand, you will rotate that.
 Otherwise you will rotate the building your cursor is over.